gaehlerm/SoftwareEngineering/README.md

 Sounds good.
 But at the same time, it seems extremely difficult to write these tests?
 Testing a GUI or the input of a microphone sounds pretty hard.

 True.
 But under a few conditions the effort becomes fairly reasonable.
 Most importantly, you need to have well-structured code.
-As shown in figure // layers of software...? the GUI is an abstraction level higher than the API.
+As shown in figure // layers of software...?// the GUI is an abstraction level higher than the API.
 The GUI code consists only of some html and CSS code, images, buttons and graphs.
 These things are hard to test automatically, but they contain no logic that is likely to contain bugs.
 Every mouse click corresponds to a function call to the underlying API.
-If the GUI looks fine, it quite certainly is fine.
-It is a thin layer that doesn't contain any logic and it's not able to hide bugs. // use the expression used by Robert C Martin??
+If the GUI looks fine, it is quite certainly fine.
+It is a thin layer that doesn't contain any logic and it's not able to hide bugs. // use the expression used by Robert C Martin?? in what book was it again? //

+Writing tests on the GUI level is quite hard.
+Though there are tools, for example Selenium, that automate the clicks on the GUI and translate them into function calls.
+There are just too many programs that cannot be tested otherwise meanwhile there is considerable demand for testing them.
+Needless to say that using these programs add significant overhead to your testing efforts.

 Testing on the API level is in comparably easy.
-Translate the button clicks from the examples into function calls.
+Translate the button clicks from the examples directly into function calls.
 Check that the result is as expected and you’re done.
 In practice you have to deal with potentially huge files and databases that you have to check.
 This can become quite tedious and slow.
 The fields first have to be created.
 Either from code or by copying them from another location.
 The result of comparing big files may also be not too helpful.
 One option for improving the performance is comparing hash values instead of comparing complete files.

 E2E tests are important, but they cannot tell you where an error comes from.
 E2E tests are quite frequently highly correlated.
 A single bug can cause many tests to fail.
 Therefore it is important to combine them with unit tests.

-One last question you might ask: “And what should I do if the GUI code contains a lot of logic?
-How do I test directly on the GUI?”
-I’m very sorry to say, you have some serious problems.
-This was possibly the worst mistake ever and now you pay a huge price for it.
-There is no reasonable way to test your code.
-Good luck!
+## Performance tests

+One test class that frequently gets forgotten are performance tests.
+E2E tests frequently are created for as small databases as possible in order to reduce the execution time.
+But this leads to the problem that executing the code with normal sized databases is not tested and chances are that this would be unacceptably slow.
+For this reason it is important to write performance tests that are running with realistic parameters to prevent bad user experience due to slow responce times.

 ## Who should write tests

-Especially with E2E tests, there is the question who should write the tests.
+Especially with E2E and performance tests, there is the question who should write the tests.
 Should it be someone from the development team or an independent tester?
 As always in testing, this question has no easy answer.
 There are just some trade offs to be made.

-Having a developer write the tests has the advantage that he knows the code (white box testing).
+Having a developer write the tests has the advantage that he knows the code.
 He knows where the difficulties lie.
 He can target these difficulties by writing dedicated tests.
 A developer might also know what the custormers want and where generally the issues are.
 This helps as well to target the most important areas of the code.

 On the other hand, having an independent tester has some advantages as well.
 He doesn't know about the weaknesses of the code, rather he writes more explorative tests.
-These tests might find bugs that were not expected by the developers as they are in areas of the code that were not expected to contain bugs.
+These tests might find bugs that were not expected by the developers as they are in areas of the code they were not expecting to contain bugs.

 When ever possible, tests should be written as early as possible.
 Writing tests at the end of a project has the drawback that possible issues will be very hard to resolve as the whole software is nearly finished and making changes has become very difficult.

+Unit, functional and integration tests should definitaly be written by the author of the corresponding code.
+Especially with unit tests, only the author of the code knows its weakness and thus it is him who should write the tests.
+He should take care that all branches of the code are covered.
+There were attempts to write unit tests from a dedicated tester but this attempt failed.
+It takes the tester too much effort to try to understand what the code is supposed to do and what its weaknesses are.

 ## The testing pyramid

-We've defined here 3 categories of tests.
+We've defined here 4 categories of functional tests, additional to the performance tests.
 From the fine grained unit tests up to the very coarse end-to-end tests.
 As a rule of thumb one can say that the testing suite of any program should consist of a lot of small grained and few coarse tests.

 Unit tests are the foundation of the testing pyramid.
 They are generally the most useful as they check each part individually and can return a detailed feedback if something is broken.
 They are like testing the individual parts of a car radio before assembling it.
 Unit tests prevent the usage of faulty parts.
-Roughly estimated 80% of all tests should be unit tests. //quote software engineering at google.
+Roughly estimated 80% of all tests should be unit tests. //quote software engineering at google//.

-Integration tests are the second level of the pyramid.
+Functional tests are the second level of the pyramid.
 They are like assembling the radio with the already controlled parts.
 Integration tests are coarser than unit tests and can't locate errors as precisely.
 But they are still useful to check the functionality of the radio.
 About 15% of all tests are integration tests.

+// Integration tests?

 The E2E tests should only check that the installation of the radio in the car worked out as expected.
 Turning it on once should be completely sufficient as there is not much more that can still go wrong.